This site is intended only for U.S. Healthcare Providers

 VAS=visual analog scale; LSM=least squares mean.

-Pediatric PsO Dosing Preparation
+Adult PsO Dosing

-Convenient, once-monthly maintenance dose2*
+Convenient, once-monthly maintenance dose1*

 The dosing regimen is the same for adult patients with moderate to severe plaque psoriasis and for adult patients with psoriatic arthritis* and coexistent moderate to severe plaque psoriasis.